Nursing Home Discharge

 We have often encountered potential clients whose loved one was placed in a nursing home for rehabilitation.
 They tell us that the nursing home has instructed them that they will have to find an alternative placement for the patient when the Medicare days run out.
 Typically the nursing home tells the family that they have no “long term beds” into which to transfer the patient.

-We want to make sure that our clients understand that such a discharge may violate Federal law.
+Our clients understand that such a discharge may violate Federal law.
 The law provides only five criteria for legal discharge.
 These criteria include:

 - the patient’s health has improved such that the resident no longer needs the services provided by the facility